-Brookings India, in collaboration with the National Smart Grid Mission (NSGM), is organizing a workshop on Power Sector Data on July 4, 2017.
-This by-invitation workshop will bring together IT and Electricity leaders across India to discuss issues related to power sector data, spanning two dimensions of power:
+Brookings India, in collaboration with the National Smart Grid Mission (NSGM), organized a workshop on Power Sector Data on July 4, 2017.
+This by-invitation workshop brought together IT and Electricity leaders across India to discuss issues related to power sector data, spanning two dimensions of power:

 - Where is the data today, how is it being used/shared, and who has rights to it?